TurboGears/tg2docs/docs/building_docs.rst

 We need several additional packages to support documentation development:

-sqlalchemy
+python_memcached
-   database support - not sure why tg-21 doesn't install this by default python_memcached this is requirement for the way we generate docs, provides memcache module tgext.geo we generate docs from some related packages, again tg-21 install did not install this by default
+   this is requirement for the way we generate docs, provides memcache module tgext.geo we generate docs from some related packages, this is not installed by default

 Here is the command to download these packages.
 Again, I'm assuming you are still in the virtualenv.

 .. code-block:: bash